mikeos-tech/dictionary-sync/README.md

       sudo nano /etc/git_sync.conf

-The path can point any were providing it works as far as the application that work on it are concerned and the permissions work.
-It needs to have the trailing slash (/) for the program to work.
+The path in the file can point any were, providing it works as far as any application that work on it are concerned and the permissions allow what you need.
+It needs to have the trailing slash (/) for my program to work.

 ---